 September-October: Manage Your Troop During the Season

 Now’s the time to support and cheer on your girls as they sell!
-On Go-Day (September 28), girls can begin taking snack orders using their snack order card and participate in online snacks and magazines orders.
+On Go-Day (September 25), girls can begin taking snack orders using their snack order card and participate in online snacks and magazines orders.
 Support your troop by ensuring all girls are following program dates and helping girls set up their online account through M2OS—the system for managing Snacks & Magazine online sales.

 October–November: Wrap-Up After the Season